faucetsdn/daq/docs/qualification.md

 Contact the project owner to obtain a new certificate for a dashboard page on an already existing cloud project.
 Alternatively set up a new project by following the [Firebase install instructions](firebase.md).
 The `bin/stress_test` script is useful for setting up a continuous qualification environment: it runs in the background and pipes the output into a rotating set of logfiles.
+See [here](service.md) for configuring DAQ to use the service account.

 ## Containerized Tests